ggpsgeorge/spring_user_gaming_list/README.md

 Now run the the project with a IDE with Maven integration.
 This project used vscode.

-To see if the project is running correctly, you can access an endpoint such as http://localhost:8181/api/v1/games/add.
-A whitelabel error page will appear.
+To see if the project is running correctly, you can access the swagger-ui in http://localhost:8181/swagger-ui.html

 A API tool must be used to send a JSON.
 Use this JSON as a test.
-Send a POST to http://localhost:8181/api/v1/games/add
+Send a POST to http://localhost:8181/api/v1/games/

 ```code
 {